 Our Builder Best® Extended Rate Lock program provides rate-lock options that protect against interest rate changes while your home is being built, regardless of market fluctuations.
-The rate-lock option requires a non-refundable extended lock fee at the time of loan closing.
+The rate-lock option requires a non-refundable extended lock fee.

 - Available on government conventional conforming and non-conforming, fixed- and adjustable-rate loans.

 - Lock in interest rates for:

 - From 5 months up to 12 months on conforming government and conventional loans.

 - From 5 months up to 24 months on jumbo mortgages.

 - If the overall interest rate increases, your interest rate remains protected through your rate-lock period.